psparacino/agoracontracts/README.md

 * **set amount to raise, minimum token, and mint the correct # of tokens to be sold**

-function shareAgoraNft(uint _tokenId, uint32 numberOfTokens, uint32 raiseAmount) {
+function shareAgoraNft(uint _tokenId, uint32 numberOfTokens, uint equityOffered, uint32 raiseAmount) {
    * calculates the value of tokens token quantity and raise amount
    * mints tokens and stores in SharedDrop struct
    * *currently an authorization issue when film's NFT transfers 721 to this contract on creation